-You may only obtain one permit to harvest a bear during the 2018 season.
+You may only obtain one permit to harvest a bear during the 2019 season.

-March 15: Purchase a harvest-objective permit
+March 14: Purchase a harvest-objective permit

-Both residents and nonresidents can purchase a bear harvest-objective permit beginning March 15, 2018 at 8 a.m.
+Bear harvest-objective permits will be available to residents and nonresidents, beginning March 14, 2019 at 8 a.m.
 MDT.
-You can purchase this permit from license agents, Division offices and wildlife.utah.gov.
+To purchase a permit, you can visit a license agent, a Division office or wildlife.utah.gov.

 Remember that any harvest-objective bear permit purchased after the season opens is not valid until three days from the date of purchase.
-As a result, the last day to purchase a 2018 harvest-objective permit is Oct.
-23, 2018.
+As a result, the last day to purchase a 2019 harvest-objective permit is Oct.
+24, 2019.
 We suggest that you purchase a permit early in the season because a unit may close at any time.